reader-books/project_rbac/README.md

-# RBAC Project by PHP
+# RBAC Project in PHP

 - This **educational project** provides a basic implementation of Role-Based Access Control (RBAC) using PHP and Object-Oriented Programming (OOP) principles
-- It was created to explore fundamental concepts in computer science, algorithms, and design patterns
+- It was created to explore fundamental concepts of computer science, including algorithms and design patterns

 ## 1. Core Functionality